Kenil16/master_project/README.md

 # Vision based navigation and precision landing of a drone
 ## _An autonomous implementation based on ROS, PX4 and OpenCV_

+This project is about gps to vision based navigation (GPS2Vision).
+The primary goal is to make a smooth a reliable transition between using gps and the pose estimations from the front and bottom camera of the drone using ArUco marker boards.
+An illustration of this can be seen in the video below.

 <p align="center">
   <img alt="Light" src="https://github.com/Kenil16/master_project/blob/master/test_videos/raw_videos/final_test.gif"
   width="80%">
 </p>

+Here the drone starts from an initial position and navigates to a predefined location using gps.
+Then the drone locates the ArUco board on the wall and navigates to it while keeping its orientation towards the board.
+In this state, the drone still uses gps.
+When the drone is close enough to the ArUco board to make a safe GPS2Vision transition, the system starts using vision based navigation.
+Now the drone can enter the gps denied environment (indoor) and move around safely using sensor fusion.
+When wanted, the drone can be set to move back outdoor and use gps as navigation once again.

 # Table of content
 - [Installation](#Installation)